-- Design your poster according to CLAC's guidelines (listed below)
+- Design your poster according to CLACS guidelines (see below).

-- Redesign/edit another version of the poster if the content is lengthy or the text is too small.
+- Redesign/edit your wall poster for digital signs if content is lengthy or the text is small.

 CLACS General Guidelines for Materials

-Please review the guidelines that CLACS has established as Academic Affairs can only accept CLACS approved posters for student groups.
+Please review the guidelines that CLACS has established as Academic Affairs can only accept CLACS-approved posters from student groups.